symbol/symbol-docs/source/concepts/cross-chain-transaction.rst

 Secret proof transaction is used to unlock :ref:`secret lock transactions <secret-lock-transaction>`.

-To unlock a secret lock transaction, the account should demonstrate that knows the *proof* that unlocks the transaction.
+To unlock a secret lock transaction, the account must demonstrate that knows the *proof* that unlocks the transaction.

     **Hash Type**